FunCodingPanda/Q1Project/README.md

 ## 2) Download npm Packages

 This repository contains a test suite.
-You'll need to navigate to the cloned folder and type the following command:
+You'll need to navigate to that folder and type the following command:

 npm install

 You may see some warnings during this process, it's safe to ignore these particular warnings.